tonyfromundefined/postcss-lynx/README.md

 2. Preserving variable usage in style properties (keeping `var()` references intact)
 3. Ensuring proper variable cascading by pre-resolving variable values at build time
 4. Warning about undefined variables or circular references
-5. Removing `color-scheme` properties that might not be supported in all environments
+5. Removing problematic properties (`color-scheme`, `stroke-dasharray`, `stroke-dashoffset`) that might not be supported or might cause rendering issues in some environments

-This approach ensures your CSS variables have proper values defined at the root, while still allowing runtime features like theme switching to work properly.
+This approach ensures your CSS variables have proper values defined at the root, while still allowing runtime features like theme switching to work properly, and preventing issues with unsupported or problematic CSS properties.

 ## License